 As part of our constant commitment to shaping a sustainable future for Qatar, Vodafone has been a driving force in influential events throughout the year.
-Proudly sponsored by Vodafone Qatar, the International Conference on Innovation and Technological Advances of Sustainability (ITAS) 2023, under the patronage of H.E Sheikh Khalid bin Khalifa bin Abdulaziz Al Thani, Prime Minister, Qatar's National Vision 2030.
+Proudly sponsored by Vodafone Qatar, the International Conference on Innovation and Technological Advances of Sustainability (ITAS) 2023, under the patronage of H.E Sheikh Khalid bin Khalifa bin Abdulaziz Al Thani, Prime Minister, and Minister of Interior, provided a global stage for On Qatar National Sports Day, we proudly supported Qatar's National Vision 2030.